 - 1. Find a quiet place.
 Make sure you have the key information.
-Use a landline. - 2.
+Use a landline if possible. - 2.
 Speak slowly, clearly, with pauses. - 3.
 Counting to 3 in your head can help slow you down, particularly if you're feeling nervous. - 4.
 Silences can feel uncomfortable and longer than they actually are on the telephone.
 Don't feel you have to fill the silence. - 5.
-Remember that the resident may be a grandparent; it is essential to help adults think about how to tell children as soon as possible. - 6.
-These are difficult conversations; take time to look after yourself, it may be helpful to 'off load' to a colleague or take a break.
+Remember that the patient may be important to children; it is essential to help adults think about how to tell children as soon as possible. - 6.
+These are difficult conversations; take time to look after yourself, it may be helpful to 'off load' to a colleague or reflect with your team.